rust-lang-de/rustbook-de/src/ch11-01-writing-tests.md

 failures:

 ---- tests::larger_can_hold_smaller stdout ----
-thread 'tests::larger_can_hold_smaller' panicked at 'assertion failed: larger.can_hold(&smaller)', src/lib.rs:28:9
+thread 'tests::larger_can_hold_smaller' panicked at src/lib.rs:28:9:
+assertion failed: larger.can_hold(&smaller)
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace